We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 The Frushi is not listed by Disney as a gluten free option as it’s run by the Japanese pavilion.
 However, Frushi is a repeat offering, and discussions in previous years with the booth chef have confirmed that there is no gluten in the Frushi.

-The concern is the possibility of cross contamination in the toasted coconut.
-If you would like to try Frushi, ask for it without the toasted coconut.
+The potential concern has been the possibility of cross contamination in the toasted coconut.
+If you would like to try Frushi, ask the Cast Member at the Outdoor Kitchen to see the ingredient list.

 I really enjoyed the Frushi.
 I love the novelty of the whole idea, really.
 Overall, the Frushi is a bright and easy snack on a hot Florida day.
 The flavors of the fruit blend well with one another, and the coconut rice adds some great texture.
 Clearly, if you don’t like coconut, then this isn’t the dish for you.
 But if you do, definitely give this one a try.